swhitley/Celebrate/README.md

 # Celebrate
 PowerPoint macro for generating work anniversary and birthday slides.

-Celebrate is compatible with Workday®
+Celebrate is compatible with Workday®.
+See information on creating the RaaS below.
-It is not sponsored, affiliated with, or endorsed by Workday.

 ![image](https://user-images.githubusercontent.com/413552/122630517-309abe80-d079-11eb-8882-364dc13029ee.png)

 ## Sample Data

+This is an example of the json format that Celebrate can process.
+Celebrate also recognizes the json that is produced by Workday's Reporting as a Service (RaaS).

 ```json
 [
 	{